natebarkei/webdos/README.md

-# webdos-css
+# webdos
-css templates for recreating the text user interfaces of yesteryear on the web.
+A simple css template for recreating the text user interfaces of yesteryear on the web.